Silver City Airways: The 1950s

 As operations expanded, the small grass airfield at Lympne became increasingly inadequate.
 The search for a suitable location to site a new, purpose-built airport began in 1953.
 Interim moves to Southend and West Malling were followed by final selection of an area covered by grazing land on the edge of the Dungeness shingle desert on the Kentish coast close to the village of Lydd.
 This site would host Britain's first newly constructed post-war and first privately owned airport.
 It would feature two runways, a control tower, passenger terminal with a restaurant, maintenance area and petrol station.
 The new airport — named Ferryfield — opened on 14 July 1954, after six months' work costing £400,000.
 However, it took almost another two years for the official opening ceremony to be performed at Ferryfield, which occurred on 5 April 1956.
 On that day, the Duke of Edinburgh arrived at Ferryfield just before 11.00 am on board the Royal Heron.
 The occasion marked the Duke's first visit to a private British airline at an all-new, privately owned airport.
 Following his tour of the airport's facilities, the Duke boarded one of Silver City's scheduled air ferry services to Le Touquet on Superfreighter G-AMWD.
 During the 19-minute flight, the Duke flew the aircraft at its scheduled en route height of 1,000 ft.
 The Duke's reception at Le Touquet Airport was followed by an informal lunch hosted in his honour by the president of the French Aero Clubs in the airport restaurant.
 The Duke then departed, flying the Royal Heron to London Airport.
+By 1954, the Silver City cross-Channel network comprised five routes: Gatwick — Le Touquet, Lydd — Le Touquet, Lympne—Calais, Lympne—Ostend and Southampton—Cherbourg.